-I2−1: Active Law Enforcement Services to Control Speed in Work Zones
+I2−1: Active Law Enforcement to Manage Speed in Work Zones

 The predominate use of on−duty Florida Highway Patrol (FHP) officers for active patrolling of projects for speed control/traffic enforcement began in 1995.
 Prior to that, the use of off−duty officers was the normal practice.
-The FDOT reimburses the FHP out of project funds per the FDOT/FHP agreement.
-The use of off−duty officers hired by the contractor is limited to: 1) Project Phase Traffic Shifts to Facilitate Traffic Flow—a bid item; and 2) Contractor's Option for Equipment Movement, etc.—no direct pay.
+FDOT reimburses the FHP out of project funds per the FDOT/FHP agreement.
+Conditions to consider in deciding on the use of Speed and Law Enforcement Officers may include, but not be limited to:

 REASON(S) FOR ADOPTING: